SoftwareDefinedBuildings/spawnpoint/README.md

 * `bw2Agent`: The Bosswave agent that should be used by the daemon for all pub/sub operations.
 Defaults to `127.0.0.1:28589`.
 * `enableHostNetworking`: Allow containers to use the host's networking stack.
-  Defaults to `false`. _Enabling this option represents a security risk_.
+  Defaults to `false`. _Enabling host networking represents a security risk_.
 * `enableDeviceMapping`: Allow devices from the host's file system to be mapped into service containers.
-Defaults to `false`. _Enabling this option represents a security risk_.
+Defaults to `false`. _Enabling device mapping represents a security risk_.